springernature/frontend-playbook/performance/images.md

 * Ensure that all images are optimised automatically.
 * Ensure that the appropriate cache headers are always set.

-As an additional benefit, future improvements to these tools may result in improvements to the images being served automatically, without the images having to be manually re-encoded.
+As an additional benefit, changes to these tools may result in improvements to the images being served automatically, without the images having to be manually re-encoded.

 ## Comparing the quality of images